railwayapp/docs/src/pages/deploy/monorepo.md

 ## Shared Monorepo

-Perhaps most popular in the JavaScript ecosystem, shared monorepos contain multiple components that all share a common root directory.
+Popular in the JavaScript ecosystem, shared monorepos contain multiple components that all share a common root directory.
 All components are built with a single command from the root directory ( eg. `npm run build`) and only differ in the way they are run ( eg. `npm run start:backend` and `npm run start:frontend`).